SanchitaMondal/MM62201_final_projects/README.md

 1. The aim of this project is to analyze data related to Polycystic Ovary Syndrome (PCOS), a hormonal disorder affecting women of reproductive age.
 2. The analysis will explore the relationship between various clinical, demographic, and lifestyle factors with the occurrence of PCOS.
 3. This project also aims to identify patterns that may help in early detection and understanding of contributing factors for PCOS.
-4. The dataset may include clinical and demographic features such as:
+4. The dataset is located in the `data/pcos_data/` directory.
+The dataset may include clinical and demographic features such as:
-   - Clinical Features: BMI, blood pressure, blood glucose, FSH/LH ratio, menstrual cycle length, etc.
+   - Clinical Features: BMI, blood pressure, FSH/LH ratio, menstrual cycle length, etc.
    - Demographic Features: Age, marital status.
    - Lifestyle Factors: Fast food(Yes/No), Regular exercise habits.
    - Labels: PCOS (Yes/No).